6.2. Feature Engineer#

 'Accountant/Auditor II'], dtype=object)

 We can see that titles such as ‘Master Police Officer’ and ‘Police Officer III’ are similar.
-We can use SimilaryEncoder to encode these categories while capturing their similarities.
+We can use SimilaryEncoder to get an array that encodes the similarity between different job titles.

 enc = SimilarityEncoder(similarity="ngram")